priyankabhargav/data-science-with-r/README.md

 * **DWR-project.RProj -> The RProject file is required as we've not hardcoded any file path anywhere. so teh scripts and process notebook would take the path of the RProject and run the underlying codes and process notebook.**

-## Process Notebook

-The html and Rmd version of the  process notebook stays here.